Looking for Professional Liability Insurance?

 If you’re in one of those professions and/or your business relies on your professional expertise, you’re expected to have a certain level of training in your industry or field.
 Your services and/or advice must meet standards set by your state, industry, and/or written client contracts and agreements.

 Failure to meet these standards could result in a substantial financial loss for your client(s), resulting in a significant lawsuit.
-This is where Professional Liability Insurance comes into play, and why Heritage Insurance is your go-to insurance company in Washington no matter what industry you’re in.
+This is where Professional Liability Insurance comes into play, and why Heritage Insurance is your go-to insurance company no matter what industry you’re in.

 How does Professional Liability Insurance work?
 What does it cover?